I don’t like talking about race.

 So why am I drawing attention to it now?

 In part, there is something in the air.
-It’s a good time to be black, in terms of public discourse.
 A growing segment of the general population seems to be more amenable to discussions about race.

 There also seems to be an increased solidarity among black folk from a multitude of backgrounds, discussing shared experiences and creating community.